ulfhaga/grpcaf/README.md

     # Open a new terminal
     java -jar klient/target/klient-1.0-SNAPSHOT.jar

-## Run a Spring Boot server that make a gRPC call to a Spring Boot server gRPC server
+## Run a Spring Boot server that make a gRPC call to a Spring Boot server

    java -jar serverSpringBoot/target/serverSpringBoot-0.0.1-SNAPSHOT.jar